vitoralbiero/img2pose/README.md

 ### Citation
-If you use any part of our code, please cite our paper.
+If you use any part of our code or data, please cite our paper.
 ```
 @InProceedings{img2pose,
     author = {Vítor Albiero, Xingyu Chen, Xi Yin, Guan Pang, Tal Hassner},